MahboobMMonza/Verilog-Simple-Combination-Lock-FSM/README.md

 denote the locked state.
 The input logic that determines transitions is also highlighted in light green.
 </figcaption>

+There are 5 types of sub-circuits that are being used by the lock to handle different components of the logic:

+1. Input conditioning
+2. Input combination match-checking
+3. Next state logic
+4. Password storage and updating logic
+5. Hexadecimal display logic

+The _**initial** locked_ state of the lock does not need to have its own special state in the FSM because the default code initialization and resetting can be done as part of the sub-circuit dealing with storing the combination code.
+The `initial` block is used to set the lock code to `0110` at the very beginning process, and the `always` block can reset the stored combination whenever the **Reset** button is pressed.

+Additionally, since the clock speed is faster than human reaction times, the input does not need to be checked for a match every time a state change occurs; instead, the match checking process can be placed in a sub-circuit which runs beforehand, and the result can be used for state transition.

 ![Block diagram implementation of complete circuit.
 Each sub-circuit logic was abstracted to its own block.](ComboLockBlockDiagram.png)

 <figcaption>
 Block diagram implementation of complete circuit.
 Each sub-circuit logic was abstracted to its own block.
 </figcaption>

-Since the clock speed is faster than human reaction times, the input does not need to be checked for a match every time a state change occurs; instead, the match checking process can be placed in a sub-circuit which runs beforehand, and the result can be used for state transition.

 ## Testing